Targetoo | GDPR

 GDPR requires more detailed privacy notices, including how long personal data is retained, details of any sharing of personal data with 3rd parties, an explanation of any profiling activities undertaken, how individuals can exercise their rights, where to send complaints and if non-EU countries will process personal data.

-…has an external Data Privacy Officer appointed since 2018
+• External Data Protection Officer appointed since 2018

-…offers users and opt-out on its website to allow for data deletion and discontinued distribution
+• Website-level opt-out to enable data deletion and discontinued distribution

 Screen Shot 2019-03-30 at 8.46.44 PM.png